 “A light touch and an engaging tone” (The Strad magazine), Robin Green enjoys a busy career as a soloist, chamber musician and conductor.

-Robin’s CD, Dialog mit Mozart released on the Gramola label with violinist Daniel Auner was ‘Editor’s Choice’ in the Strad Magazine.
-His recording Games Chorales and Fantasie released on the Claves label was reviewed by Gramophone: “Green....an intelligent and sensitive musician with a genuine flair for imaginative programming.”
+Robin’s CD, Dialog mit Mozart released on the Gramola label, was Editor’s Choice in the Strad Magazine.
+His recording Games Chorales and Fantasie released on the Claves label was reviewed by Gramophone: “Green…an intelligent and sensitive musician with a genuine flair for imaginative programming.”

-Robin is a piano professor at the Royal Welsh College of Music and the Royal Academy of Music.
-Supporting his studies at the Royal College of Music and the Mozarteum, Salzburg, Robin has participated in masterclasses with Vladimir Ashkenazy, Menahem Pressler, Ivry Gitlis, Ferenc Rados, Stephen Kovacevich, Dénes Várjon, Imre Rohmann and Rainer Schmidt.
+Robin is a piano professor at the Royal Welsh College of Music and Drama.
+Supporting his studies at the Royal College of Music and the Mozarteum, Salzburg, Robin has participated in masterclasses with Menahem Pressler, Ivry Gitlis, Ferenc Rados, Stephen Kovacevich, Dénes Várjon, Imre Rohmann and Rainer Schmidt.

 He lives in Cardiff with his wife and 2 children.